appsquickly/typhoon/README.md

 # Got a question?
 Need some help?

-* We monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
+* Typhoon users and contributors monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
+Chances are you question can be answered there.
 * Professional consultation is available from key contributors.
-If something you're interested in, please get in touch.
+Please get in touch if you need this.

 # Core Team